Blood-Asp/GT5-Unofficial/README.md

 ## About

-This GT5 Repo contains a few bug fixes and content additions for the AlkalusCraft modpack & public Server.
+This GT5 Repo contains a Modified version of GT5.08.33.
+Fixes a few bugs, Rebalances Materials & adds more useful ones.
+Keeping any new content to my own Mod, MiscUtils so not as to ruin the integrity of GregTechs core system.
+I plan to work with @Bogdan-g to optimise whatever is possible within the core classes, for the benefit of everyone.

 ## Downloads